Discover vs. Visa: How They Differ

 The same Nilson report showed a relatively small acceptance gap between Discover and Visa worldwide, with Discover accepted at 42.9 million merchants with Visa being accepted at 44.4 million.

 However, although the numbers appear similar, the range of acceptance is much lower for Discover and the acceptance rate varies by country.
 In many countries, Discover users will have to rely on Discover’s partnership with the Diners Club network.
-The Diners Club network is extremely limited outside the U.S., and, excluding Asia, you will have a very hard time using Discover abroad.
+The Diners Club network is limited outside the U.S., and you may have a hard time using Discover abroad.

-One side effect of the fact that many different credit card issuers use the Visa processing network is that there are many more options for Visa cards than there are for Discover.
+Because many credit card issuers use the Visa processing network, there are many more options for Visa cards than there are for Discover.
 Discover has a relatively limited number of credit cards (only seven cards total) compared to Visa, which features hundreds of cards across many different issuers.
 While both Discover and Visa offer credit cards for varying credit score ranges, Discover currently has no business credit card options.

 Cash back rewards